adibgpt/mic-hackathon/registration.md

 </div>

 The registration is open to all students, postdocs, and all problem-solvers.
 Join our virtual hackathon and use your intellect and energy to make a difference.
-We need YOU to help solve urgent societal problems in materials and chemistry 🌟

 Prior to the hackathon, this event will require that you think of problems you might want to solve and start forming teams.
-During the hackathon, the organizers will be available to support you.